-Introduction to writing for IR
+Introduction to writing for IR (Online)

 This hands-on course is designed for IR and corporate communications professionals who want to improve their writing within a corporate context.
 This full-day workshop will help you to write impactful IR communications, using case studies to ensure your key messages are delivered to the market consistently and aligned to your core company narrative.